johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 Mouse support
-: I don't use the mouse very much, but when I do, I want it to work correctly in tmux and Vim (e.g. changing focus, resizing panes, copy/pasting text etc.)
+: I don't use the mouse very much, but when I do, I want it to work correctly in tmux and Vim (e.g. changing focus, resizing panes, selecting & middle-click pasting text etc.)

 Unified colour scheme
-: I really like the [Lucius](https://github.com/jonathanfilip/vim-lucius) Vim color scheme (the default dark variant), so the whole setup will use Lucius dark colors consistently.
+: I really like the [Lucius](https://github.com/jonathanfilip/vim-lucius) Vim colour scheme (the default dark variant), so the whole setup will use Lucius dark colours consistently.

+And now some screenshots, because everybody loves screenshots!

+{% include image.html nameSmall="desktop1-small.jpg" name="desktop1.png" caption="Figure 1 &mdash; urxvt + tmux + Vim.
+That's how I'm spending way too much of my waking time inside a darkened room.
+The x86 assembly listing in the top right pane serves an important dual purpose: firstly, it is an attempt to make my programmer peers believe that I <em>really know a lot</em> about computers, and secondly, it distances me from JavaScript wielding hipsters." %}

+{% include image.html nameSmall="desktop2-small.jpg" name="desktop2.png" caption="Figure 2 &mdash; Another common use-case showcasing the window tiling functionality.
+Yes, the browser window shows the post you are reading right now (plus a Vimperator window, signalling my technical expertise to those in the know).
+Life is a big recursion, is it not?
+Also note the common staple of wannabe l33t Linux haxxorz, the ubiquitous tmux clock." %}

+{% include image.html nameSmall="desktop3-small.jpg" name="desktop3.png" alt="Figure 3 &mdash; The obligatory 'just showing off' screenshot because I like the number three.
+Thunar makes an appearance here." caption="Figure 3 &mdash; The obligatory \"just showing off\" screenshot because I like the number three.
+Thunar makes an appearance here too." %}

+## Some implementation details

 In the following sub-sections we'll take a detailed look at some of the more difficult to configure features.
-I won't go through every single line in every config file because they I would be writing this article for the next two months...
+I won't go through every single line in every config file because then I would be sitting here writing this article for the next two months...
 Just take a look at [my dotfiles](https://github.com/johnnovak/dotfiles) if you're interested, or better yet, clone/download the repo and run `install.sh` to set it up on your system.
 The installer assumes a vanilla [Crunchbang++ 1.0](https://crunchbangplusplus.org/) with some extra packages.
-The second part of this article provides detailed instructions on how to set up the whole thing from scratch into a new VirtualBox VM (most for my own reference, but maybe others will find it useful too).
+The second part of this article provides detailed instructions on how to set up the whole thing from scratch into a new VirtualBox VM (mostly for my own reference, but perhaps others will find it useful too).

 ### Navigation